Last Updated on 2 months by mallorcaunderthesun

-Do not confuse this with the special assistance if you have mobility issues.
-Special assistance is FREE can be organised directly with your airline when you are booking your flight / holiday.
+Do not confuse this with special assistance if you have mobility issues.
+Special assistance is FREE and can be organised directly with your airline when you are booking your flight/holiday.

 If you can think of any other pointers that will make life easier going through the airports this Summer, please help out other readers and leave a comment below.